Brief & Long Term Psychotherapy

 What will happen when you come to see me for personal psychotherapy?

 I will explain to you how I do psychotherapy and how it works including the setting and framework.
-We will discuss the importance of privacy, confidentiality and the fee structure for our counselling sessions, as well as the general process of anxiety and depression treatment.
+We will discuss the importance of privacy, confidentiality and the fee structure.

 I will encourage you to talk about whatever is on your mind and whatever concerns you.
 At the same time I will emphasise your right to privacy so that you can take therapy at a pace that is not too uncomfortable.
 I want you to experience psychotherapy as safe and reliable.
 Then you will be able to look forward to it and make use of it.